null

 We’ve done enough camping out of the back of rigs to know there’s a point where climbing inside on top of the vehicle just makes life easier.
 You’re off the ground, setup is faster, mornings are cleaner, and you stop wasting time trying to level out rocks and sand just to get decent sleep.

-If you want a premium tent option through us, check out the Wasatch HardShell RTT from Sterling Adventure Co.
-You can also browse our broader Roof Racks & Overland Storage collection if you’re still figuring out your full setup.
+Check out the Wasatch HardShell RTT from Sterling Adventure Co or browse our Roof Racks & Overland Storage collection.

 Overlanding Toyota 4Runner parked at camp with rooftop tent and gear in Utah